STEAM Summer Camp

 Engineering & Design

-BUILDER’S DREAM – In this course, participants are exposed to engineering by building projects and solving problems.
-They will learn about structures and mechanical engineering by building rockets, electric powered cars, and trebuchets.
-This is an exciting class with no limits but the creativity, resourcefulness and dedication of the participant.
+BUILDER’S DREAM – Dive into the world of design, innovation and problem-solving.
+From building incredible projects and solving problems, participants will have an unfrogettable summer of hands-on learning, teamwork and the ability to unleash the power of a future innovator.
+They will learn about structures and mechanical engineering by building rockets, cars, and more.
+This is an exciting class with no limits, but the creativity, resourcefulness and dedication of the participant.

 Future Stars Art Programs: